Shriya-265054/Stepin-MiniProject/1_Requirements/Readme.md

 ### References
- - This work is taken from [http://www.cprogrammingnotes.com/question/banking-system.html](http://www.cprogrammingnotes.com/question/banking-system.html) and this is an improvement on it.
+ - This work is with reference to [http://www.cprogrammingnotes.com/question/banking-system.html](http://www.cprogrammingnotes.com/question/banking-system.html) and this is an improvement on it.

 ## SWOT Analysis
 ![SWOT ANALYIS](https://github.com/Shriya-265054/Stepin-MiniProject/blob/main/.github/workflows/swot.PNG)